 Theorem 5.
 In the process of computing U/P, three kinds of equivalence classes may be produced.
-These equivalence classes is respectively: equivalence class which contains one object, consistent equivalence class, inconsistent equivalence class.
+These equivalence classes are respectively: equivalence class which contains one object, consistent equivalence class, and inconsistent equivalence class.
 Among them, the first kind and the second kind belong to $POS_P(Q)$ definitely.
-The third kind need to be divided by remaining attributes to find whether there is a proper subset which belongs to $POS_P(Q)$ or not.
+The third kind needs to be divided by remaining attributes to find whether there is a proper subset which belongs to $POS_P(Q)$ or not.

 Proof.
-According to Definition 6, if the first kind of equivalence classes are divided by remaining attributes, they are also the first kind which contain one object.
+According to Definition 6, if the first kind of equivalence classes is divided by the remaining attributes, they are also the first kind which contains one object.
 Obviously, they belong to $POS_P(Q)$ .
 If the second kind of equivalence classes are divided by remaining attributes, they are divided into more consistent equivalence classes which contain less objects and belong to $POS_P(Q)$ .
 If the third kind of equivalence classes are divided by remaining attributes, some consistent equivalence classes may be produced and they belong to $POS_P(Q)$ .

-Now, we can present an increment algorithm for fast computing $POS_P(Q)$ by the attributes increased.
-In the process of dividing equivalence classes by every attribute in turn, the first kind and the second kind are added to $POS_P(Q)$ and removed from universe.
+Now, we can present an increment algorithm for fast computing $\text{POS}P(Q)$ by the attributes increased.
+In the process of dividing equivalence classes by every attribute in turn, the first kind and the second kind are added to $\text{POS}P(Q)$ and removed from universe.
 Thus, universe is compressed gradually.
-Then universe is divided by next attribute. $POS_P(Q)$ is obtained after universe is divided by the last attribute.
+Then universe is divided by the next attribute. $\text{POS}P(Q)$ is obtained after universe is divided by the last attribute.

-The above algorithm uses multiway tree logic structure.
+The above algorithm uses multi-way tree logic structure.
 Root node is U. Other node contains an equivalence class, its value of $a_i$ and kind identifier.
 Nodes in the same level have the same attribute but have different values.
-Each leaf node either belongs to $POS_P(Q)$ or dosen't belong to $POS_P(Q)$ definitely.
+Each leaf node either belongs to $POS_P(Q)$ or does not belong to $POS_P(Q)$ definitely.